Are you drowning in the sea of digital pianos?…

 I used to play at a reasonable grade 7/8 standard but haven't touched a piano

 in about 8 years and am keen to get back to playing.
-I've tried a couple of pianos
+I've tried a couple of digital pianos

 and the decision comes down to a Yamaha CLP 440 or Kawai CA63.